GitHub Agentic Workflows

 ---

 Mounts at /tmp/gh-aw/repo-memory-{id}/ during workflow execution.
 Required id determines folder name; branch-name defaults to {branch-prefix}/{id} (where branch-prefix defaults to memory).
 Files are stored within the git branch at the branch name path (e.g., for branch memory/code-metrics, files are stored at memory/code-metrics/ within the branch).
-File glob patterns must include the full branch path.
+File glob patterns are matched against the relative file path within the artifact directory — never include the branch name in patterns.

 Branches auto-create as orphans (default) or clone with --depth 1.
-Changes auto-commit after validation (file-glob, max-file-size, max-file-count), pull with -X ours (your changes win), and push when changes detected and threat detection passes.
-Auto-adds contents: write permission.
+Changes auto-commit after validation (file-glob, max-file-size, max-file-count) and push when changes detected and threat detection passes.

 FeatureCache MemoryRepo Memory